nsxz/RE_Plugins/README.txt

    details. also include a udp based command socket to send commands and receive data from IDA from external apps.
 Used by olly_vbscript and wingraph32 replacement.
    (not uGrapher)

+IdaUdpBridge:
+   this replaces the udp command socket in idavbscript which was crashy.
+This will listen on udp 3333 for command messages and then proxy them to IDA.
+It uses the IDASrvr plugin and the \IDASrvr\ActiveX_clientLib.
+Used by olly_vbscript (ollysync) and wingraph32 replacement.

 Wingraph32:
    another wingraph32 replacement using a 3rd party graphing ocx (see readme), see screen